Mera peak Climbing - 12 Days

 More than just altitude and adventure, the trek to Mera Peak also takes one through some of the most biodiverse trekking regions of Nepal.
 Together with Makalu Barun National Park, one is faced with gorgeous rhododendron forests with tall pine and juniper trees and alpine meadows raring to be alive with life.

 Some endangered species occasionally appear at the lower levels of flora and fauna, including red pandas, Himalayan Tahr, and Musk Deer.
 Birdwatchers can happily sight Danphe (Himalayan Monal), which is Nepal's national bird, among several pheasants and mountain birds.
-Delving deeper into the untouched natural beauty of this region reveals the spiritual and sensitive uproariously of the Mera Peak journey.
+Delving deeper into the untouched natural beauty of this region reveals the spiritual and sensitive allure of the Mera Peak journey.

 This trip isn’t simply a physical challenge but a profound absorption into the unique ecology of the Himalayas.
 Our precisely curated package ensures that your adventure on Mera Peak isn't only thrilling but also perfect, heightening your connection to the terrain and supporting its preservation.